-EXPANDING ACCESS TO EDUCATION KEY TO CLOSING GAPS, Creating Opportunity
+EXPANDING ACCESS TO EDUCATION IS KEY TO CLOSING GAPS, CREATING OPPORTUNITY

-By Gene Sharratt, Ph.D., Executive Director of the Washington Student Achievement Council
+By Gene Sharratt, Ph.D.

 To advance equity and create opportunity for all, we must expand access to affordable, high-quality postsecondary education.
 Regrettably, Washington continues to have deep and persistent gaps in education, income, and wealth, and these gaps are widening as our state becomes more diverse.
 As a result, the middle class is shrinking, and the fastest-growing segments of our population are the least likely to have the opportunities they need to succeed.
 Without immediate interventions, we risk failing the students who will become our future leaders.